adityaraj5200/Spring-interview-QAs/More questions.md

 In essence, Spring Framework is the foundation upon which Spring Boot builds, offering more flexibility in terms of configuration options while Spring Boot focuses on streamlining the development process by providing pre-configured starters and reducing the amount of boilerplate code required to create a Spring project.

-## Q. What’s the difference between @Component, @Service, and @Repository?
+## Q.2: What’s the difference between @Component, @Service, and @Repository?
 Do they really behave differently?
 At the **core level**, `@Component`, `@Service`, and `@Repository` are all **stereotype annotations** in Spring, meaning they all behave the same way for **component scanning** — they mark a class as a Spring bean.

 But there are some **semantic and practical differences**: